Skip to main content

 Once they have your application, they have 21 days to decide wheteher you're eligible or whether they need more information.

-On the day they decide, you become an NDIS participant.
 They will send you a letter to let you know that you’re eligible, whether you meet the disability or early intervention requirements and what your next steps are.

-2. Setting up your NDIS plan
+2. Developing your NDIS plan

 You have your first planning meeting